 - brain systems involved in self-regulation.

-She is promotor of several PhD students funded by BOF grants and is an active participant of the Association for NeuroPsychoEconomics, the Society for Neuroeconomics, and the Evolution and Human Behavior Society.
+She is promotor of several PhD students funded by FWO and BOF grants and is an active participant of the Association for NeuroPsychoEconomics, the Society for Neuroeconomics, and the Evolution and Human Behavior Society.

 - gewoon hoogleraar